 Have you ever taken the time to consider your really awesome habits?
 Most of us don't.
 We spend a lot of time beating ourselves up over the bad habits and fail to recognize how great we are at so many things and how many amazing habits we have created and stuck with.
-I am going to get into the whole thing about cutting bad habits in a moment, but first I'm going to take a moment to celebrate some really awesome habits that I've been focusing my attention on for the last long while.
+I am going to get into the whole thing about cutting bad habits in a moment, but first I'm going to take a moment to celebrate some really wonderful habits that I've been focusing my attention on for the last long while.

 The Good Habits